00DARE00/Sales-Overview-Dashboard/README.md

 | Sales by Customer City | Geographic map of where sales are coming from |
 | Filters | Year, Month, Customer City, Sub Category, Product Category, Product Name |

-This directly answers the user stories: Sales Managers get the budget-vs-actual overview and trend, while Sales Representatives can filter down to a single customer or product to follow their own book of business.
+This directly answers the user stories: Sales Managers get the budget-vs-actual overview and trend.
+At the same time, Sales Representatives can filter down to a single customer or product to follow their own book of business.

 ## Tools Used